 #5 Heals Wounds

-Manuka honey is the best chose for helping dogs heal from burns, cuts, and scrapes.
+Manuka honey is the best choice for helping dogs heal from burns, cuts, and scrapes.
 This FDA-approved honey can be used on both humans and dogs.

-How Much Honey Can You Give Your Pug?
+How Much Honey Can You Feed Your Pug?

 According to the Honey Bee Conservancy, you should NEVER give your dog more than one teaspoon of honey per day.
 Too much honey can impact their health negatively.